In line with Government advice to help stop the spread of Coronavirus, there are changes to some of our services, facilities and events.

 Bedford Borough libraries

-Visit the Virtual Library website for more information about how the service works, including opening times.
+Visit the Virtual Library website for more information about how the service works.
 You can also phone the Select and Collect Line on 01234 718178 (open Monday to Saturday between 11am and 4pm).

 Bedford Corn Exchange